 As is often the case in a small city, Custer doesn't have a public transportation system that people use for their commute.

-The per capita income in Custer in 2010 was $21,606, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $86,424 for a family of four.
-However, Custer contains both very wealthy and poor people as well.
+The per capita income in Custer in 2010 was $25,423, which is upper middle income relative to South Dakota and the nation.
+This equates to an annual income of $101,692 for a family of four.

 The people who call Custer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Custer residents report their race to be White, followed by Native American.
 Important ancestries of people in Custer include Irish, Norwegian, English, and Swedish.

 The most common language spoken in Custer is English.
-Other important languages spoken here include German and Native American languages.
+Other important languages spoken here include Native American languages and German.